 |Location of programme||Clifton campus|

 Yes, part-time only

-Compulsory attendance at all taught units.
-These take place on a Thursday, Friday and Saturday for each unit.
-8 units in total.
+Attendance is compulsory at all taught units, which take place on a Thursday, Friday and Saturday for each unit.
+There are eight units in total.

 The MSc enables you to build a strong network of like-minded professionals across a wide range of sectors and can provide a foundation for faster career progression.